spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 Cardinality: Optional, one or many.

 See [Clause 12](annotations.md) for details of the fields in this kind of section.

+This section is now the preferred home for review information.

 ### 5.2.8 Review information section <a name="5.2.8"></a>